-Do You Really Need A Facebook Page To Grow Your Farm Business
+Do You Really Need A Facebook Page To Grow Your Small Business

-One issue that often comes up regarding Facebook is whether you “have to” have a Facebook Page to grow your farm business.
+One issue that often comes up regarding Facebook is whether you “have to” have a Facebook Page to grow your small business.

 My short and sweet answer is yes.
 But hear me out before you check out.